dqops/dqo/docs/data-sources/bigquery.md

 To navigate to the BigQuery connection settings:

-1. Go to Data Sources section and click **+ Add connection** button in the upper left corner.
+1. Go to the Data Sources section and click the **+ Add connection** button in the upper left corner.

     ![Adding connection](https://dqops.com/docs/images/working-with-dqo/adding-connections/adding-connection.png)